 Most cases of selenium deficiency are due to inadequate dietary intake or intestinal damage, as happens in Celiac disease or IBD.

-Natural good sources of selenium include Brazil nuts, yellowfin tuna, halibut, sardines, shrimps, egg yolks, organ meats, grass-fed beef, and spinach.
+Good dietary sources of selenium include: Brazil nuts (the best of all), yellowfin tuna, halibut, sardines, shrimps, egg yolks, organ meats, grass-fed beef, and spinach.

 Concerning supplementation, the most bioavailable form is selenomethionine (selenium attached to the amino acid methionine).